twhite96/TWBlog/src/pages/bugfix-spelunking-in-code.md

 };
 ```

-We can fix this by adding `clearInterval()` and passing in the timer function to the `handleOnClear` method so clear the state.
+We can fix this by adding `clearInterval()` and passing in the timer function to the `handleOnClear` method to clear the state.

 ```js
 handleOnClear = () => {